Marvy-E/vue-github-repo/README.md

 # vue-github-repos

 ### A Vue application, that uses Axios and Fetches API to show all github repositories with proper vue routing implemented.
-Also implement a wildcard route to catch 404 pages.
+Also implemented a wildcard route to catch 404 pages.

 ## Hosted link
 ```